Saturday, November 23, 2013

 Incredible India: My Life's Greatest Challenge

 For the past 8 months, I have seen the many faces of India and its diverse culture.
 From the freezing cold mountains of Dharamsala in the north and the humid climate of Kolkata in the east.
 The industrial city of Ludhiana in Punjab and the Magical pink city of Jaipur in Rajasthan.
-Different places with a unique identity yet share a common language of smile and hospitality.
+Different places with a unique identities yet share a common language of smiles and hospitality.

 © 2013 Del Cusay